goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/04-explore-entity-embedding-effectiveness-in-entity-retrieval.md

 ### Evaluation

 Embeddings are great.
+The only thing is they first used FSDM to obtain the top 100 result and then used reranking.
+What I missed here is whether they could do only single embeddings and not a combination.
+The TransE does the best job in inmproving the retrieval.
+The most weight in the ranking was given to the transE and FSDM and the baselines too.
+The heighest weight is the transE and is more important than the ELR.

-The most important paper is [An empirical study of learning to rank for entity search](https://www.semanticscholar.org/paper/An-Empirical-Study-of-Learning-to-Rank-for-Entity-Chen-Xiong/11e1e395431c73a3a961b0c5f30b0227f98873b0)
+The most important paper is which is their previous work [An empirical study of learning to rank for entity search](https://www.semanticscholar.org/paper/An-Empirical-Study-of-Learning-to-Rank-for-Entity-Chen-Xiong/11e1e395431c73a3a961b0c5f30b0227f98873b0)